hpourv/DP-Logistic-Regression/README.md

 The fact that some information about the training data is stored in the model parameters, might, however, cause privacy problems.
 This is because it enables someone with access to the ML model to deduct different kinds of information about the training data.

-### Part2 : Model Inversion Attacks

-A very popular attack is the so-called model inversion attack that was first proposed by Matt Fredrikson in 2015.
-The attack uses a trained classifier in order to extract representations of the training data.

-Matt Fredrikson use this method, among others, on a face classifier trained on black and white images of 40 different individuals’ faces.
-The data features
-X in this example correspond to the individual image pixels that can take continuous values in the range of [0,1].
-With this large number of different pixel values combinations over an image, it is inefficient to brute-force a reconstruction over all possible images in order to identify the most likely one(s).
-Therefore, the authors proposed a different approach.Given m different faces and n pixel values per image.
-The face recognition classifier can be expressed as a function f [0,1]^n ----> [0,1]^m .
-The output of the classifier is a vector that represents the probabilities of the image to belong to each of the m classes.